PhoQ282/PhoQ_Compass/README.md

 ## Installation

 1. Download or clone the repository into your server’s `resources` folder
+2. Place the image found in `assets` into your **ox_inventory/web/images/`** folder.
+(Check your specific inventory configuration for the exact path if different)
-2. Go to your Server.cfg and ensure the resource, `ensure PhoQ_Compass`
+3. Go to your server.cfg and ensure the resource, `ensure PhoQ_Compass`

 ## Inventory Item (ox_inventory)